The Thin-walled Structures group, and Professor Schafer, work across these broad categories of research:

 Cold-formed Steel Structures are comprised of lightweight steel members formed to shape at room temperature from coil steel typical 1-3mm thick and are used in buildings, racks, metal building systems, support structures and more.
 The group has authored large portions of the governing U.S. standard for cold-formed steel structures and originated the Direct Strength Method of design (review article one and two).
 Professor Schafer is the Founder and Director of the Cold-Formed Steel Research Consortium.
 He is the past Chair of the Cold-Formed Steel Engineering Institute and the ASCE Committee on Cold-Formed Steel.
 He serves on the American Iron and Steel Institute committees that create the U.S. Standards for cold-formed steel design.
 He Chairs the ASCE 8 committee that creates the standard for Cold-Formed Stainless Steel Structural Members.

 Steel Structures are comprised of heavier rolled shapes and plate are are used widely in buildings, bridges, and the broader civil infrastructure.
-Professor Schafer serves on the American Institute of Steel Construction committee that creates the U.S. standards on hot-rolled steel design and is Vice-Chair of the committee on stainless steel structural members.
+Professor Schafer serves on the American Institute of Steel Construction committee that creates the U.S. standards on hot-rolled steel design and Chairs the Task Committee on Member Design, he is also Vice-Chair of the committee on stainless steel structural members.